 We fell for the wonderful Blue Faced Leicester for its fine fleece with a micron count of 24-28 microns, it’s lustrous shine and excellent drape, absolutely perfect for baby.

 Counting Sheep by Philip Walling

 The Blue Faced Leicester, an ancient British breed that has evolved from the 1750s breeding schemes, gets its name from its blueish black face which is scantly covered with white hairs.
 Known for being great personalities, inquisitive and friendly, the ewes are renowned as exceptionally protective mothers!
 We could not ask for more.

 Natural spring at the bird sanctuary in Oare Marshes, East Kent

 We wanted the blanket to be special for babies born in any season.
 So we collected dye stuff right round the year.
-The invitation from Amicia de Moubray to take what we needed from Doddington Place Gardens, with it’s abundance of dye plants, opened up the wonderful world of an Edwardian historic garden; a truly pleasurable part of this story.
+The invitation from Amicia de Moubray to "take what we need" from Doddington Place Gardens, with its abundance of dye plants, opened up the wonderful world of an Edwardian historic garden; a truly pleasurable part of this story.